dd32/td-gh-ex/readme.txt

 == Copyright ==

 Azwa WordPress Theme, Copyright 2020 Nayra Themes
-Azwa is distributed under the terms of the GPLv2 or later
+Azwa is distributed under the terms of the GNU GPL

 Conceptly WordPress Theme, Copyright 2020 Nayra Themes.
 Conceptly WordPress Theme is distributed under the terms of the GPLv2 or later